oplikos/cse15l-lab-reports/lab-report-1-week-2.md

 ## Part 7
 ---

-this part is when we i did it first time my ssh didnt work so i had to redot this week and counted how many keystroks took me to run the commend starting by selecting the code  it was `select->ctr+C->click->crt+v->enter->click->select->crt+c->click->ctr+v->enter` in totale of `11` key strocks to complet the assigment
+this part is when i did it the first time my ssh didn't work so I had to redo this week and counted how many keystrokes took me to run the commend starting by selecting the code  it was `select->ctr+C->click->crt+v->enter->click->select->crt+c->click->ctr+v->enter` in total of `11` key strokes to complete the assignment

 ![image](./6.png)